nutanix/libvfio-user/README.md

 The device driver can allow parts of the virtual device to be memory mapped by the virtual machine (e.g. the PCI BARs).
-The business logic needs to implement the mmap callback and reply to the request passing the memory address whose backing pages are then used to satisfy the original mmap call.
-Currently reading and writing of the memory mapped memory by the client goes undetected by `libvfio-user`, the business logic needs to poll.
-In the future we plan to implement a mechanism in order to provide notifications to `libvfio-user` whenever a page is written to.
+The business logic needs to implement the mmap callback and reply to the request passing the memory address whose backing pages are then used to satisfy the original mmap call; [more details here](./docs/memory-mapping.md).

 Interrupts
 ----------

-Interrupts are implemented by passing the event file descriptor to `libvfio-user` and then notifying it about it. `libvfio-user` can then trigger interrupts simply by writing to it.
-This can be much more expensive compared to triggering interrupts from the kernel, however this performance penalty is perfectly acceptable when prototyping the functional aspect of a device driver.
+Interrupts are implemented via eventfd's passed from the client and registered with the library. `libvfio-user` consumers can then trigger interrupts by writing to the eventfd.

 Building libvfio-user
 =====================